Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Electron-MHD limit -- unstable whistler modes

 Turning to the disk configuration with purely azimuthal magnetic field, we note two unique feature that are absent in the uniform axial field case.
 Since $\mb{B} \parallel \phat $, the propagation direction of whistler waves is also along the direction of the bulk flow.
 Also, the magnetic field strength varies with radial location in accordance with the current-free condition $(rB_\phi)' = 0$.
 In this case, there is also a transition from the low-field, local modes to higher field global modes that depends on the aspect ratio.
-Fig. \ref{fig: emhd_azimuthal_m1k1_ascan} plots the growth rates and frequencies of the $m=1,k=\pi/4$ mode
+Figure \ref{fig: emhd_azimuthal_m1k1_ascan} plots the growth rates and frequencies of the $m=1,k=\pi/4$ mode

 Since the location of the outer boundary does not appear explicitly in in eqs. \eqref{eq: emhd-local-crit} or \eqref{eq: emhd-local-growth}, one would not expect to be able to explain this behavior based on local theory alone.
-Qualitatively, we can deduce some effect from the local expression by introducing a heuristic expression for the radial wavenumber $\delta \propto 1/(r_2/r_1-1)$.
+Qualitatively, one can infer some effect by introducing a heuristic expression for the radial wavenumber $\delta \propto 1/(r_2/r_1-1)$ into the local dispersion relation, equation \eqref{eq: emhd-local-growth}.
 With this expression for $\delta$, decreasing aspect ratio yields a smaller $\delta^2$.
 For a fixed azimuthal mode number, $m$, the minimum value of $m^2/r^2$ attained in the domain also decreases with decreasing aspect ratio.
 These two effects result in a correspondingly smaller value for $|\mb{k}|$ appearing on the right-hand side of equation \eqref{eq: emhd-local-growth}, suggesting larger local growth rates.